Mario1515/Mario1515/README.md

 ## About Me

-I am a passionate full stack developer with a strong foundation in software engineering and a keen interest in backend development.
+I am a passionate full stack developer with a strong foundation in software engineering and main interest in backend development.